hujhax/austin-improv-wiki/The Well Hung Jury Memorial Scholarship.md

-**The [[Well Hung Jury]] Memorial Scholarship** was a contest associated with [[The Out of Bounds Improv Festival]] from 2006 to 2010.
+**The [[Well Hung Jury]] Memorial Scholarship** was a contest associated with [[The Out of Bounds Comedy Festival]] from 2006 to 2010.
 In it, applicants would propose improv show ideas.
 The best entrant would win an all-access pass to the Out of Bounds Festival.

 ## Summary
 ### The Rules